 I spent ten years of my childhood on the Haleakala Waldorf School campus; eight of those years were under the tutelage of Gary McDanniel.
 What a lucky child I was!

-As a current board member, I have returned to the school for many of the wonderful events on campus.
+Since then, I have returned to the school for many of the wonderful events on campus.
 The level of respect between the older and younger children continues to amaze me.
-At an all school meeting in Christopher Hall recently, a 1st grader raised her hand to ask a question.
+At an all school meeting in Christopher Hall recently, a first grader raised her hand to ask a question.
 Here she was, sitting with all of her peers, many of whom were much older.
 I was thrilled at the confidence that she exhibited in asking her question in front of the whole school.
 It was such a simple but telling act, and I don’t know if anyone else in the room was as taken with this as I. After all, it is the norm at Haleakala Waldorf School.

 Now that I am a parent myself, I have an even higher respect for Haleakala Waldorf School.
 It is clear to me just how important this campus and community are to our future generations.
 I look forward to the journey through the school in a new role as a parent, witnessing the same wonder that I experienced as a child take on new meaning through the eyes of my precious daughter.

 HWS class of 1989, Seabury Hall class of 1993, University of Puget Sound, Tacoma, WA, BA in Psychology, 1997.
 Currently a successful realtor with Island Sotheby’s International Realty, upcountry office.
-Proud mother of Leila, age 2.
+Proud mother of Leila, grade 5.

 Haleakala Waldorf School is looking for its alumni!
 We are so proud of you and want to stay in touch.
 We would love to hear from you: where you are, what you're doing, who you're in touch with.